A Distinguished History

 Our Approach

-The Quintilian approach encourages curiosity and problem solving through a holistic, integrated curriculum.
+The Quintilian Way encourages curiosity and problem solving through a holistic, integrated curriculum.
 Our program enriches the day-to-day experiences of school by drawing on the resources of a wide range of community and cultural groups, and of the parent body.
+The strong partnership between parents and staff is fundamental to the success of the school, and the assistance and presence of parents in the classroom is embraced.